The ASAS-SN Catalog of Variable Stars II: Uniform Classification of 412,000 Known Variables: Constructing a robust variability classifier

 The overall results can be evaluated based on the and the harmonic mean of the two, where $\alpha$, $\beta$ and $\gamma$ are the number of true positives, false positives and false negatives respectively.
 The sample of ASAS-SN variables from paper I were split for training ($80\%$) and testing ($20\%$) in order to evaluate the performance of the RF classifier.
+For any given variable, the RF classifier assigns a classification probability $\rm Prob(C)$ to each of the 8 variable classes where $\sum_{i=1}^{8}\rm Prob(C) =1$.
+The output classification of the RF classifier is the class with the highest probability.
 The performance of the classifier is summarized in Table \ref{tab:perf}.
 We noted that this version of the classifier needed improvement, particularly for the CEPH, ROT and RRC/RRD classes.
 We suspect that this is due to the small number of these variables in our Paper I training set.
 The classification of sources into the remaining classes is accurate enough for our purposes.
 The overall $F_1$ score for version V1 of the classifier is 93.3\%.

 We want to apply this version of the classifier to the ${\sim}150,000$ other VSX variables with $11< V <17$ and VSX classifications that could be explicitly matched with the outputs of our classifier.
 For example, we do not include objects with MISC/VAR classifications.
 We first select ${\sim} 110,000$ variables where the VSX and V1 classifications agree.
 Next, we compare the ASAS-SN periods and the VSX periods.
 If any of the periods retrieved from the ASAS-SN light curve are comparable to the VSX period to a tolerance $\Delta P/P_{\rm VSX}$ given in Table \ref{tab:tols}, and depending on the variable class, we assign that ASAS-SN period as the best period for the source.
-The tolerance was made to vary by variable class due to the differences in periodicity amongst the different variable types.
+The tolerance was made to vary by variable class due to the differences in periodicity amongst the different variable types (see \citealt{2013MNRAS.434.3423G} for a discussion on the accuracy of period estimation for different variable classes and periodograms).
 Certain semi-regular variables, rotational variables and Mira variables tend to have poorly defined periods, and in some cases display changes in their period over time.
 These classes were given a higher matching tolerance to account for this behavior.